phongnarin-anan/moleculer/README.md

     |   +---nats
     |   +---nodejs
     |   \---obs
-    +---sh // Contain shell script to which will be execute at EC2 runtime, will push to S3 by CodePipeline
+    +---sh // Contain shell script to which will be execute at EC2 runtime, will push to S3 by GitHub WorkFlows
     \---terraform // Contain terraform to create/manage infrastucture +---code // module
         |   +---module